 - A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries are all entities (including structured entities) controlled by the Group.
 The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (b) Inter-company transactions, balances and unrealised gains or losses on transactions between companies within the Group are eliminated.
-Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group.

-B. Subsidiaries included in the consolidated financial statements:
+Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - B. Subsidiaries included in the consolidated financial statements:

-Name of Name of Main business Ownersh ip (%) investor subsidiary activities December 31, 2022 December 31, 2021 CastleNet Technology Inc. CastleNet Technology (BVI) Inc. Investment holdings 100 100 CastleNet Technology (BVI) Inc. CastleNet Technology Inc Kunshan Manufacture and design of broadband communication products such as modem 100 100
+Name of Name of Ownersl nip (%) investor subsidiary Main business activities December 31, 2023 December 31, 2022 CastleNet Technology Inc. CastleNet Technology (BVI) Inc. Investment holdings 100 100 CastleNet Technology (BVI) Inc. CastleNet Technology Inc Kunshan Manufacture and design of broadband communication products such as modem 100 100

-For the subsidiaries listed in the Company's consolidated financial reports for 2022 and 2021, their financial reports were audited by independent auditors.
+For the subsidiaries listed in the Company's consolidated financial reports for 2023 and 2022, their financial reports were audited by independent auditors.